 When elevation of the eyebrow is appropriate, I prefer the endoscopic technique.
 Using an endoscope attached to a monitor, I am able to lift and elevate the forehead and secure it in its new elevated position through tiny 1/8 inch incisions behind the hairline.
 Recovery and risks are very limited utilizing this technique.

 If you feel this procedure might be right for you or would like to learn more about options available to you, please consider attending one of our educational seminars.
-To see before and after images or make a reservation for your complimentary consultation, please visit our website at DouglasStevensMD.com.
+To see before and after images or make a reservation for your consultation, please visit our website at DouglasStevensMD.com.
 Let Dr. Stevens and his team rejuvenate and freshen up your look.